 - Rest the meat before slicing for the most tender, juicy result.
 The Food Lab at Serious Eats gives you insight into the science behind why resting meat is important, so I won't try to go in-depth here.
 Suffice it to say that it's more about cooling the meat (according to Serious Eats, 120ºF is the optimal internal temperature) enough to allow the juices to redistribute among the relaxing muscle fibers of the roast.

 - Make sure your knife is sharp, and/or use a serrated knife.
 My favorite carving knife is an old Quikut multipurpose knife with a white plastic handle that was passed down from my grandmother.
-I'm sure real chefs would cringe reading this, but it is what it is.
-I'm pretty sure the knife was a bank or grocery store offer back in the 70s, because both of my grandmothers had them.
-One side is great for slicing roasts and the other is advertised on the cardboard blade sleeve as perfect for... chopping down trees. 😂
+I'm pretty sure it was swag from a bank or grocery store back in the 70s, because both of my grandmothers had them.

-🥗 Try Crockpot London Broil with these sides
+Try London Broil Au Jus with these sides

 Ingredients